Martha Wash: 1989–1991: Seduction, Black Box, and C+C Music Factory

 In 1989, Wash recorded the song "(You're My One and Only) True Love" as a demo, produced by David Cole who would later form the C+C Music Factory.
 Cole later gave the song to then-upcoming female group Seduction.
 The song appeared on Seduction's debut album Nothing Matters Without Love, released in September 1989, retaining the use of Wash's lead vocals and added Seduction's background vocals to the song.
 In addition, she was only credited for her background vocals and Cole remixed and altered Wash's lead vocals of the song to make her voice less recognizable on the song. "(You're My One and Only) True Love" was released as Seduction's second single in July 1989.
 The single became an unexpected success when it peaked at number twenty-three on the Billboard Hot 100 chart and number three on the Dance chart.
 Wash would eventually file a lawsuit against the producers and A&M Records for unauthorized use of her voice.
 The case reached an out-of-court settlement in December 1990.

-In the summer of 1989, Italian house music group Black Box recruited Wash initially as a session singer to demo their upcoming songs.
+In mid-1989, the Italian house music group Black Box recruited Wash as a session singer to demo their upcoming songs.
 Wash demoed a total of six songs for the group.
-Despite being recruited strictly for demoing the songs, Black Box retained the use of Wash vocals on the songs and released them on their debut album Dreamland.
+Black Box retained the use of Wash's vocals on the songs and released them on their debut album Dreamland without crediting Wash.
 In December 1989, Black Box released their second single "I Don't Know Anybody Else".
-The song, which featured Wash's vocals, became an international hit and peaked in the top-ten positions of many countries.
-The group followed up with release of another single "Everybody Everybody", also featuring Wash, which became another international success.
-Despite Wash's contributions to the songs, Black Box never credited Wash for her vocals and instead used French fashion model Katrin Quinol to lip-sync Wash's vocals during music videos, televised performances, and concert performances.
-Wash initially became aware of the scandal and sued RCA Records and Black Box for commercial appropriation in September 1990.
+The song, with Wash's vocals, became an international hit and peaked in the top-ten positions of many countries.
+The group followed up with release of another single "Everybody Everybody", also containing Wash's vocals, which became another international success.
+Black Box did not credit Wash for her vocals and instead used the French fashion model Katrin Quinol to lip-sync during music videos, televised performances, and concert performances.
+Wash sued RCA Records and Black Box for commercial appropriation in September 1990.
 RCA settled the case out-of-court in December 1990, agreeing to pay Wash a "substantial" financial fee.
 The company also signed her to an eight-album recording contract and financed her national tour.
 In addition, many of Black Box's releases that contained Wash's vocals were re-issued with her sleeve credits.
 Black Box continued releasing singles in 1991 which saw the release of the top-ten international hit "Strike It Up", "Fantasy" and "Open Your Eyes".